 Epiphyllum anguliger is an epiphytic cactus species from the Cactaceae family.
 It is endemic to Mexico where its grows in tropical forests.
 Most grow in trees where they tuck their roots into pockets of decaying vegetable matter which settle into nooks and crannies of tree brunches.
 They share their habitat with orchids, bromeliads, ferns and mosses.
 Their tropical environment provides them with lots of warmth and high humidity and most importantly, shading from full sun.

-Light: These plants grow in medium light with some shade - their natural environment is fairly shaded by dense rainforest canopy, so try to emulate this in your home by keeping them away from direct sunlight.
+Fishbone cactus plants grow best in medium light with some shade.
+Their natural environment is fairly shaded by the dense rainforest canopy, so try to emulate this in your home by keeping them away from direct sunlight.

 Epiphyllum Anguliger needs plenty of water to stay healthy.
 Water them liberally during spring and summer, and less so during winter.
 Keep this plant moist by providing it with a humid environment, you can do this by regularly misting, using a humidifier or placing them on a watered pebble tray.

 Fishbone cacti are not toxic to cats or dogs, so you can keep this plant in a busy family home without the fear of any expensive vet trips.

 How do you get a Fishbone cactus to bloom?

 Fishbone cactus plants don’t usually bloom when kept inside, however it can be done if they are given the right conditions to thrive in.
 You can help your plant out by giving it a little more indirect sunlight in late summer to autumn, which may encourage to flower it.
 Keep a close eye on it though, as it will flower overnight and this precious bloom will only last a day!